aregsar/aregsarblog/blog/2020/laravel-feature-tests-with-mysql-in-docker/index.md

 </php>
 ```

-So by adding a `<server name="DB_PORT" value="8011"/>` element we can override the `DB_PORT` setting specified in the .env file.
+So by adding a `<server name="DB_PORT" value="8011"/>` element we can override the `DB_PORT` setting specified in the `.env` file.

-Database
-The overridden setting will be used when running the migrations
+The overridden setting will then be used when running the migrations and unit tests.

-## Approach 2 - Overriding DB_PORT setting in .env.testing file
+## Approach 2 - Overriding DB_PORT setting in a .env.testing file

-If we specify a .env.testing file in the root of our project, phpunit will use that file instead of the standard .env file to set the environment values for running tests.
+If we specify a `.env.testing` file in the root directory of our project, `phpunit` will use that file instead of the standard `.env` file to set the environment variable values when running tests.

-So we can override the port value by copying the .env file to a .env.testing file and change the port to 8011 in the .env.testing file:
+So we can override the port value by copying the `.env` file to a `.env.testing` file and change the `DB_PORT` value to 8011 in the `.env.testing` file:

 ```ini
 DB_PORT=8011
 ```

-> Note: We can change other settings in the .env.testing file as well if we need to.
-For example we can change the cache driver to array and session driver to array for example.
+> Note: We can change other settings in the `.env.testing` file as well if we need to.
+For example we can change the cache driver to `array` and session driver to `array` for example.

-It important to note that the overrides section in phpunit.xml will now override the settings in the .env.testing file.
-So we need to remove those overrides from phpunit.xml if we do not need those overrides.
+It is important to note that the overrides section in `phpunit.xml` will now override the settings in the `.env.testing` file instead of the `.env` file.
+So we need to remove those overrides from `phpunit.xml` since we do not want them to be overriden.

-It is probably a good idea to just override any settings we need to override for testing in the .env.testing file, to have all our overrides in one file.

 ## Choosing the approach to override the DB_PORT setting

-The approach of using the .env.testing file is useful when we need to run tests in parallel.
-This is because we need to run the database migrations outside the unit tests and we need to specify the .env.testing file to be used to run the database migrations agains the test server.
+The approach of using the `.env.testing` file is useful when we need to run tests in parallel.
+This is because we need to run the database migrations outside the unit tests and we need to specify the `.env.testing` file to be used to run the database migrations on the test database server.

-In Laravel tests we use the `RefreshDatabase` trait to migrate the database as part of the unit tests.
+In the unit test classes we use the Laravel `RefreshDatabase` trait to migrate the database as part of the unit tests.

 When doing parallel testing, this approach has issues.
-I describe how to overcome those issues and why we need to use the .env.testing file in the post [Laravel Run Parallel Tests With MySQL In Docker](https://aregsar.com/blog/2020/laravel-run-parallel-tests-with-mysql-in-docker) blog post.
+In the [Laravel Run Parallel Tests With MySQL In Docker](https://aregsar.com/blog/2020/laravel-run-parallel-tests-with-mysql-in-docker) blog post I describe how to overcome those issues and why we need to use the `.env.testing` file.

-If you do not need to run tests in parallel, then the approach of using the phpunit.xml file is simpler as you do not need to create a new .env.testing file and have to keep the values of the un-changed settings in sync as you make changes to the standard .env file.
+If you do not need to run tests in parallel, then the approach of using the `phpunit.xml` file overrides instead of using a separate `.env.testing` file is simpler as you do not have to keep the `.env.testing` file in sync with the changes to the `.env` file.

 ## Setting up phpunit to use `RefreshDatabase`